 Hopefully by now, you should have a working understanding of some of the networking implications of the IP protocol.
 While dealing with this type of networking is not always intuitive, and may be difficult to work with at times, it is important to understand what is going on in order to configure your software and components correctly.

 There are various calculators and tools online that will help you understand some of these concepts and get the correct addresses and ranges that you need by typing in certain information.
-Here, you can find a subnet calculator, a CIDR range finder, and an IP address to binary octets converter.
-Use these tools to help you when making networking decisions.
+CIDR.xyz provides a translation from decimal-based IP addresses to octets, and lets you visualize different CIDR netmasks.